Dew Claw Injury And How to Take Care Of It!

 Because dew claw injuries are quite common, any dog can suffer from them.
 However, some situations increase the risk to nail trauma, including:

-Overgrown nails: Some owners do not touch the dew claw.
+Overgrown nails: Some owners do not touch the dew claws.
 While they clip the other nails on the dog's paws, they leave the dewclaws since they are high above the rest anyway.
 Others just forget to trim them.
 Unfortunately, it can lead to pain since long or overgrown nails can easily break or chip.

 Metabolic conditions: If your dog has a problem with his health, such as he has glandular or metabolic conditions, injured nails are more prevalent than those that are healthy.
 An example is a dog with thyroid disease, which can cause nail problems, including brittleness.
 Therefore, your dog is susceptible to nail chipping.